jmedia65/learn-ai-right/README.md

 ## Why This Exists

-When I started learning AI development, I found endless tutorials on frameworks like LangChain and LlamaIndex.
+When I started learning AI development, I found endless tutorials on various frameworks and libraries.
 But when something broke, I had no idea what was actually happening under the hood.
 I couldn't debug issues, optimize performance, or make informed architectural decisions.

 This course fills that gap.
 It teaches you what AI systems actually do, stripped of abstractions and marketing jargon.
-You'll learn the foundational patterns that all AI applications use—whether they admit it or not.
+You'll learn the foundational patterns that all AI applications use - whether they admit it or not.

 ## The Philosophy